-This year the importance of wellbeing and health has been highlighted more than ever by the Covid-19 Pandemic.
-Although there are many things about 2020 that we have had very little control over, prioritising and taking control of your health and wellbeing has never been more critical than it is now.
+Over the past two years the importance of wellbeing and health has been highlighted more than ever by the Covid-19 Pandemic.
+Although there are many things about pandemic that we have had very little control over, prioritising and taking control of your health and wellbeing has never been more critical than it is now.

 The workplace is where we spend a good percentage of our lives, so as an employer it’s in your business’ best interests to support your staff’s wellbeing by providing a healthy working environment.
 Mind reports that 1 in 6 employees live with a mental health problem and these problems are only aggravated by unhealthy working environments.

-The choice of selecting an appropriate place for your employees to work from, that has the right atmosphere and facilities to put their health and wellbeing first, is crucial.
+So, the choice of selecting an office space to rent that has the right atmosphere and facilities to put your employee’s health and wellbeing first, is crucial.
 The right choice can limit the risk of mental illness, and this can result in improved employee productivity, increased morale, fewer sick days, staff retention and talent attraction.

-In this post we explain 7 ways a business lifestyle centre such as ours at HUB26, can help keep your employees healthy, happy, and importantly, productive.
+In this post we explain 7 ways how finding the perfect office space to rent can help keep your employees healthy, happy, and importantly, productive.

 Most of your working day will be spent in the office, so we’ll start by explaining how a well-designed office space can contribute to your workforce’s health and wellbeing.

 Many people associate the office working environment with employees sitting around at desks all day typing away on their computers.
-However, we believe in a different approach to the traditional office working environment.
-We realise that exercise is a key element of a healthy lifestyle and this can positively impact workplace wellbeing.
+However, at HUB26 we believe in a different approach to the traditional office working environment.
+We realise that exercise is a key element of a healthy lifestyle, and this can positively impact workplace wellbeing.

 As humans, we’re social creatures and a lot of our social interactions are key to our wellbeing and health.
 The office is a place where employees make some of their closest friends.
 These strong social connections make employees happier and physically healthier, which can positively affect work performance.